CDA PD Specialist™ System FAQs

 Approved PD Specialists can also request to join the PDS Community page to access additional resources, tutorials, podcasts and more!

 “R.O.R.” stands for Review-Observe-Reflect®.
-These are the tasks undertaken by the PD Specialist.
+The R.O.R Model® tasks are undertaken by the PD Specialist.
 Each task contributes to the assessment of the candidate’s competency.

 - Reviews the contents of the professional portfolio, the training transcripts/certificates and Family Questionnaires